alethiotx/artemis-paper/README.md

 - Public knowledge graph providers (Hetionet, OpenBioLink, PrimeKG)
 - ChEMBL and MeSH data sources
 - PyKEEN, scikit-learn, and Nextflow communities
-- Code cleaned up and improved by GitHub Copilot (Claude Sonnet 4.5)
+- Portions of this codebase were generated, refactored, and/or cleaned using GitHub Copilot (Claude Sonnet 4.5).
+The authors reviewed, modified, and validated all AI-assisted code.
+Responsibility for the correctness, performance, and reproducibility of the code rests entirely with the authors.